 Tropical Depression — when a cyclone has sustained wind speeds of less than 39 mph.
 Tropical depressions are not given names but are tracked to determine if they are developing into tropical storms or hurricanes.

-Emily’s classification as a tropical storm and the release of its name happens when its sustained wind speed reaches 39 mph.
+Emily’s classification as a tropical storm and the release of its name happened when its sustained wind speed reached 39 mph.

-Should that speed reach 74 mph in 2023, Emily will be a hurricane.
+Should that speed reach 74 mph, Emily will be a hurricane.

 Even if a tropical storm never develops into a hurricane, it can pose a threat to lives and property — as a result of heavy rain, flooding, and intense winds.